The performance of your website depends on many factors:

 Optimize how the system behaves when editing content

-The following settings can significantly affect performance when creating and updating pages under a parent page that already has a large amount of descendant (nested in all levels) pages :
+The following settings can significantly affect performance when creating and updating pages under a parent page that already has a very large amount of descendant pages (nested in all levels):

-- Settings -> Content -> Content management -> New page order - we recommend using the 'Last' option in this settings as it is the least performance demanding.
+- Settings -> Content -> Content management -> New page order – we recommend using the Last option in this setting, as it is the least performance demanding.

-- Settings -> URLs and SEO -> Use name path for URL path - automatically updates the page alias.
-Changes to page aliases for pages with a large amount of descendant pages can have huge performance impacts as the system has to update the paths for all the descendant pages as well.
+- Settings -> URLs and SEO -> Use name path for URL path – we recommend disabling this setting.
+If enabled, changes of page names automatically update the page alias, which can significantly slow down editing for pages with a large number of descendants – the system needs to update the alias paths for all descendant pages in this scenario.

 Minimize lookup for content in the default culture

-The following settings make the system look for default culture content if it isn't found in the requested (current) culture.
-This affects read performance.
+The following settings make the system look for default culture content if it is not found in the requested (current) culture.
+Disable the settings and create translated content instead to optimize read performance.

 Settings -> Content: